throuz/binance-heikin-ashi-backtest/README.md

 ## Explanation of result

-Running Period: 1476 -> _Running period_
+Running Period: 1474 -> _Running period_

-Hold PNL Percentage: 60.40% -> _The PNL percentage of just holding at the beginning_
+Hold PNL Percentage: 58.08% -> _The PNL percentage of just holding at the beginning_

-Hold With Leverage PNL Percentage: -100.00% -> _The PNL percentage of just holding with leverage at the beginning_
+Hold With Leverage PNL Percentage: 731.14% -> _The PNL percentage of just holding with leverage at the beginning_

-Trade PNL Percentage: 3783.76% -> _The PNL percentage of Heikin-Ashi trading_
+Trade PNL Percentage: 1643.10% -> _The PNL percentage of Heikin-Ashi trading_

-Daily Trade PNL Percentage: 6.13% -> _The PNL percentage of Heikin-Ashi trading daily_
+Daily Trade PNL Percentage: 4.76% -> _The PNL percentage of Heikin-Ashi trading daily_

+Highest Trade PNL Percentage: 3648.25% -> _The highest PNL percentage of Heikin-Ashi trading_

+Lowest Trade PNL Percentage: -13.45% -> _The lowest PNL percentage of Heikin-Ashi trading_

 If `Liquidation` appeared, it means that the leverage was too high and the position was forced to be liquidated.